-When you cut a brick, it disappears from its previous location and can then be pasted to a new location.To cut a brick:
+When you cut a brick, it disappears from its previous location and can then be pasted to a new location.
+To cut a brick:

-1 Click the cut button to the left of the brick (Figure 49 on page 46).

-2 The brick will be placed in the author's brick buffer.
+- 1 Click the cut button to the left of the brick. - 2 The brick will be placed in the author's brick buffer.